 I find that I regularly switch between using the EVF and the main screen for composing images on the LX100 Mark II.
 There were a few shots where I would have used the screen had it been on a tilting bracket.
 Instead, I had to crouch down and use the viewfinder because a combination of the foreshortening of the image and reflections in the bright sunny conditions made it impossible to use it to compose the shot accurately.

 A few of my ground-level shots are wonky because I couldn’t see the level on the screen and I didn’t want to lie in the busy street.

 The screen is very responsive to touch, which makes it very useful.
 The Touch-Pad AF, that lets you set the AF point with your finger on the screen while you look in the viewfinder, also works well.

 It’s great to have a viewfinder on a compact camera and the LX100 II’s is just about the right size.
 You don’t feel like you’re peeping through a keyhole like you do with the Sony RX100 cameras.

-Browsing through all the images that I’ve shot with the LX100 II so far confirms that it delivers nice results with vibrant yet natural colours.
+Browsing through all the images that I’ve shot with the LX100 II confirms that it delivers nice results with vibrant yet natural colours.
 Switch to the L. Monochrome and L. Monochrome D Photo Styles and you’ll also get nice black and white images.

 Follow the link to browse and download full resolution images

 I also like the traditional exposure controls, they put you in charge and you can see what settings you have selected before the camera is powered-up.
 In addition, the 4K Photo modes are useful in all sorts of situations and the touch-control is well implemented.